TheCarsonWest/nerd-emoji/python1/Bitwise Operators.md

 - [[Operators]]: Bitwise operators are a type of operator, distinct from arithmetic and logical operators.
 - [[Lists]]: Bitwise operators can be applied to elements of lists containing integers.
 - [[Tuples]]: Bitwise operators can be applied to elements of tuples containing integers.
-- [[Sets]]: Bitwise operators can be applied to elements of sets containing integers.
+- [[Python Sets]]: Bitwise operators can be applied to elements of sets containing integers.
 # [[Python 1 Home]]